How to Create an Equipment Downtime Report in a CMMS

 With a CMMS, you can input data from the description of an asset model and past service history, and create or follow recommended predictive maintenance schedules.
 This functionality enables you to assign preventive care tasks automatically to available technicians – minimizing the risk of downtime before it occurs.
 In turn, you’ll also boost technician productivity, as preventive repairs are often less intensive and costly.

-Many organizations are still performing reactive, instead of preventative maintenance, and lack the data that they need to drive decisions.
+Many organizations are still performing reactive, instead of preventive maintenance, and lack the data that they need to drive decisions.
 You need the right CMMS to reduce costs and increase productivity while anticipating and supporting your business goals.